Earth, Wind & Fire: Gratitude

 After their first European tour, EWF returned to the studio in June 1975.
-The band eventually came away with an album of mostly live concert material together with some new tracks.
-As a double LP Gratitude was issued in November 1975.
-It rose to No. 1 on both the Billboard 200 and Top Soul Albums charts respectively.
+The band eventually came away with an album of mostly live concert material together with some new recorded tunes.
+As a double album Gratitude was released in November 1975.
+Gratitude rose to No. 1 on both the Billboard 200 and Top Soul Albums charts respectively.
+Kit Aiken of Uncut called Gratitude "a kicking live album".
+Greg Kot of the Chicago Tribune found "an Ellingtonian fusion of styles on this live masterpiece."
 The album was certified US triple platinum.

 With the LP came "Sing a Song", which rose to numbers 1 and 5 on the Billboard Hot Soul Songs and Hot 100 charts, respectively.
 "Can't Hide Love" got to No. 11 on the Billboard Hot Soul Songs chart.
 "Can't Hide Love" was Grammy nominated for Best Arrangement For Voices.
 The album's title track was also nominated for a Grammy in the category of Best R&B Performance by a Duo or Group with Vocals.